Asymptotically Optimal Idling in the GI/GI/N+GI Queue: The Fluid Control Problem

-Since the arrival function $\Lambda$ is uniquely determined by the arrival rate $\lambda$, we adopt the shorthand terminology ``fluid model for $\lambda$'' in place of ``fluid model for $\Lambda$''.
-A similar convention applies to fluid model solutions.
-The invariant states for the fluid model for $\lambda$ are fixed points of the fluid model for $\lambda$ defined in~\ref{section:appendix}.
-More specifically, an invariant state for $\lambda$ is an element $(X_\infty,\nu_\infty,\eta_\infty)$ of $\mathbb{X}$ such that a function of time identically equal to $(X_\infty,\nu_\infty,\eta_\infty)$ is a fluid model solution for $\lambda$.
-From Proposition 1 in~\cite{puha2020fluid}, the invariant states for $\lambda$ are determined by the long-run average fraction of the collective server effort provided to the customers, denoted by $b$.
-It is clear that $b$ must satisfy $b\in[0,\min\{1,\lambda/\mu\}]$, where we recall that $\mu$ is the reciprocal of the mean of $G^s$.
-Then, when the initial condition for a fluid model solution for $\lambda$ is an invariant state for $\lambda$, it turns out that the departure rate of the fluid from the system is $b\mu$ and so, by conservation of mass, $\lambda-b\mu$ must be the rate at which fluid abandons.
-Thus, we expect to obtain the following fluid control problem for $\lambda$ when letting $N\rightarrow\infty$ in problem~\eqref{eq:scheduling-original}.
+The invariant states for the fluid model for $\gamma$ are fixed points of the fluid model for $\gamma$.
+From Proposition 1 in~\cite{puha2020fluid}, an invariant state for $\gamma$ is determined by the long-run average fraction of the collective server effort provided to the customers, denoted by $b$.
+It is clear that $b$ must satisfy $b\in[0,\min\{1,\gamma/\mu\}]$, where we recall that $\mu$ is the reciprocal of the mean of $G^s$.
+Then, when the initial state for a fluid model solution for $\gamma$ is an invariant state for $\gamma$, it turns out that the departure rate of the fluid from the system is $b\mu$ and so, by conservation of mass, $\gamma-b\mu$ must be the rate at which fluid abandons.
+This implies that the abandonment rate is insensitive to the patience time distribution, which has a similar flavor to the insensitivity result for a single server queue in the large deviations regime in~\cite{atar2019large}.